Tremolo333/labs_workforce_forecasting/README.md

 Process complex sample
 Avg time - 0,75 / sample

 Chances of complex sample - 0,02
+Samples inter-arrival time - 0,1

 ## how to run the code